-Shellfish allergy is an abnormal response by the body's immune system to proteins in certain marine animals.
-Shellfish include marine animals with shells, such as shrimp, crab, oysters and lobster, as well as octopus, squid and scallops.
+Shellfish allergy is an atypical response by the body's immune system to proteins in certain marine animals.
+Marine animals in the shellfish category include crustaceans and mollusks.
+Examples are shrimp, crabs, lobster, squid, oysters, scallops and snails.

-Some people with shellfish allergy react to all shellfish; others react to only certain kinds.
+Shellfish is a common food allergy.
+Some people with shellfish allergy react to all shellfish, while others react to only certain kinds.
 Reactions range from mild symptoms — such as hives or a stuffy nose — to severe and even life-threatening.

-If you think you have a shellfish allergy, talk to your doctor.
-Tests can help confirm a shellfish allergy, so you can take steps to avoid future reactions.
+If you think you have shellfish allergy, talk to your health care provider.
+Tests can help confirm the allergy so you can take steps to avoid future reactions.

-Shellfish allergy symptoms generally develop within minutes to an hour of eating shellfish.
+Shellfish allergy symptoms generally start within minutes to an hour after eating or having contact with shellfish.
 They may include: